 - If a child appears unwell during the day, for example has a raised temperature, sickness, diarrhoea and /or pains, particularly in the head or stomach then the setting manager calls the parents/ carers and asks them to collect the child or send a known carer to collect on their behalf.
-(Diarrhoea is defined as 3 or more liquid or semi-liquid stools in a 24-hour period, or more frequently than is normal for an individual.)
-If, however, the child is displaying other symptoms such as a raised temperature, lethargy, a rash or obvious distress parents will be informed and asked to pick up their child before the third loose stool. - If a child has a raised temperature, top clothing may be removed to make them more comfortable, but children are not undressed or sponged down to cool their temperature.
-A high temperature should never be ignored, but it is a natural response to infection. - A child's temperature is taken and checked regularly, using an in ear thermometer.
+(Diarrhoea is defined as 3 or more liquid or semi-liquid stools in a 24-hour period.) - If a child has a raised temperature, top clothing may be removed to make them more comfortable, but children are not undressed or sponged down to cool their temperature.
+A high temperature should never be ignored, but it is a natural response to infection. - A child's temperature is taken and checked regularly, using a digital head thermometer.

 - If a child's temperature does not go down, and is worryingly high, then liquid paracetamol may be given after gaining verbal consent from the parent/ carer where possible.
 This is to reduce the risk of febrile convulsions.
 Parents/ carers sign the medication record on EYLog. - In an emergency an ambulance is called, and the parents/ carers are informed. - Parents/ carers are advised to seek medical advice before returning them to the setting; the setting can refuse admittance to children who have a raised temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics for an infectious illness or complaint, parents/ carers are asked to keep them at home for 24 hours unless otherwise stated by a GP. - After diarrhoea or vomiting, parents/carers are asked to keep children home for 48 hours following the last episode. - Some activities such as sand and water play, and self-serve snack will be suspended for the duration of any outbreak. - The setting has information about excludable diseases and exclusion times. - The setting manager notifies the trustees if there is an outbreak of an infection (affects more than 3-4 children) and keeps a record of the numbers and duration of each event. - The setting manager has a list of notifiable diseases and contacts the UK Health Security Agency (UKHSA), Ofsted, or the childminder agency in the event of an outbreak. - If staff suspect that a child who falls ill whilst in their care is suffering from a serious disease that may have been contracted abroad such as Ebola, immediate medical assessment is required.
-The setting manager or deputy calls NHS111 and informs parents. - Any child who is given paracetamol/ ibuprofen within 24 hours of attending nursery will not be admitted into the setting. - Children who are given paracetamol at the setting in an emergency (usually temperature related) will be sent home and also asked not to return the next working day.
-The child's health will be accessed by management on the day they return to ensure they are fit and well to be at the setting.
+The setting manager or deputy calls NHS111 and informs parents.